XFluids/XFluids/README.md

     |boundary_zmax|type of Boundary at zmax edge of the domain,influce values of ghost cells|int|2|

 - ### [init] parameters

+- #### Some arguments may be invalid due to samples settings kernel function inside /src/sample/

     |name of parameters|function|type|default value|
     |:-----------------|:------:|:--:|:------------|